Skip to main content

 Antigravity IDEGoogleOpen your script folder as workspace

-If you have yet to install the skills, please follow the guide here to get the skills to your agent.
+If you have yet to install the skills, follow Installation & Setup to get the skills into your agent.

 GeoEngine AI Agent Skills

-GeoEngine ships with built-in AI agent skills that give your AI coder structured knowledge of the GeoEngine workflow.
-If you ran geoengine patch --init during installation, the following skills are already available to your agent:
+GeoEngine ships with a built-in AI agent skill that gives your AI coder structured knowledge of the GeoEngine workflow.
+If you ran geoengine setup skills during installation, the following top-level skill is available to your agent:

 SkillDescription

-use-geoengineMaster routing skill — handles any GeoEngine request and routes to the correct sub-skill or CLI command
+use-geoengineMaster routing skill that handles GeoEngine requests and loads the right internal workflow, module, reference, or CLI command guide.

-With these skills installed, even short prompts like “Make this script a GeoEngine worker” will trigger the full automated workflow.
+With this skill installed, even short prompts like “Make this script a GeoEngine worker” can trigger the full automated workflow.

 Step 1: Download the Starter Script